nuclearhosting/nh-knowledge-base/docs/websites.md

  - custom PHP version with custom PHP settings
  - custom password protected AWStats statistics
  - custom redirects
- - Available to both VIP and Basic memberships
+ - Available for both VIP and Basic memberships

 **Subdomain Vhost Limitations:**

- - does not support SSL certificates (even SSL Lets Encryp't)
  - primary domain have access to subdomains data on the server (eg. within PHP script)
- - it depends / is linked with primary domain
+ - is linked with primary domain

 ### How to create